-Allows you specify the word or phrase the alert rule should use to identify events associated with the object you want to alert on.
+Allows you specify the word or phrase the filter should use to identify objects affected by the event you want to filter from your audit data.

-The rule details pane also allows you to change your specified alert rule criteria at any time as you create your new alert rule.
-As you specify criteria using the New Event Alert Rule wizard, the rule details grows to include these additional settings.
+The filter details pane also allows you to change your specified criteria at any time as you create your new filter.
+As you specify criteria using the New Event Filter wizard, the filter details grows to include these additional settings.
 To edit previously set criteria, click the corresponding setting.